FauthD/MksMonster8V2SermoonD1Klipper/AuxilaryFeeder.md

 So at least I want to see some transport.
 1. Heat up the hotend to 200°C
 2. Wait for heating up
-3. Have filamanet in both the regular extruder and the auxilary one.
+3. Have filament in both the regular extruder and the auxilary one.
 	I had used different filament pieces so they are independent from each other at this stage.
 4. In the dashboard click on extrude.
 5. Filamanets in both extruders should move in the same direction.